arjangch/grails-project-helper/README.md

 | groovy | 4       |
 | Grails | 7       |

-## Examples
-Examples are divided into different grails projects.
-Developers intention should be to learn from examples.
-Study the code and copy them to their own project.
-Examples may not be runnable.

 ## Install Grails
 The easiest way to setup Grails in your local environment is by using [sdkamn](https://sdkman.io/).